JoostImpink/regulation-induced-disclosures/README.md

 ### This repository contains code to download and scan 10-K filings and create a disclosure complexity index

-####You may freely use the code in this repository but we ask that you cite our paper:  *Regulation-Induced Disclosures: Is ‘More’ Actually ‘Less’?
-Joost Impink, Mari Paananen and Annelies Renders*
+####You may freely use the code in this repository but we ask that you cite our paper:  *Impink, Joost and Paananen, Mari and Renders, Annelies, Regulation-Induced Disclosures: Is 'More' Actually 'Less'?
+(March 4, 2016).
+Available at SSRN: http://ssrn.com/abstract=2742059*

 ### General